Scaling Welldoc’s Impact from Mobile-First to Platform-Agnostic Health Management

 Going forward from here

 As next steps, I would like to measure the success of the product once it goes into production, and more specifically, the engagement metrics and other analytics.
-This will help in:

 Understanding if users are satisfied with the experience and how many active users are using the platforms